fallahn/xygine/tutorial/part_5/readme.md

 ### Sprite Sheets
-In part three we refactored asset management so that we are now using an instance of `xy::ResourceManager` to book keep the textures in use.
+In part three we refactored asset management so that we are now using an instance of `xy::ResourceHandler` to book keep the textures in use.
 However, rather than loading multiple textures it is possible, using `xy::SpriteSheet`, to merge the textures into a single file, a texture atlas, and load a text-based configuration file describing the `Sprite`s contained within.
 The assets directory for this part of the tutorial now